EC508 (Estradiol Aminosulfonylbenzoylproline), a Unique and Highly Promising Estradiol Ester and Possible Oral Estradiol Form of the Future

 In addition to EC508, the researchers at Evestra synthesized a testosterone equivalent known as EC586 (testosterone 17β-(1-((5-(aminosulfonyl)-2-pyridinyl)carbonyl)-L-proline or slightly more simply as testosterone aminosulfonylpyridinylcarbonylproline).
 This testosterone ester shows analogous properties to those of EC508, and hence has the potential to be a non-oral-like form of oral testosterone with high bioavailability and potency, a long duration, and lack of disproportionate liver effects—and hence with major advantages over oral testosterone forms available today.
 In parallel to EC508, EC586 (or similar drugs) could someday be used in transmasculine hormone therapy.
 The prodrug approach used to create EC508 and EC586 also notably has the potential to be employed with many other drugs.

-Patents for EC508 were filed in 2014 and 2017 and and publications describing it were published in the scientific literature in 2017.
+Patents for EC508 were filed in 2014 and 2017 and publications describing it were published in the scientific literature in 2017.
 An Investigational New Drug (IND) application for EC508 was tentatively supposed to be filed with the Food and Drug Administration (FDA) in the United States in the second quarter of 2018 (Evestra).
 However, as of September 2021, there have been no further updates on the development of EC508.
-In addition, Evestra’s website has since been redesigned and its research pipeline page listing the status of EC508 have been removed.
+In addition, Evestra’s website has since been redesigned and its research pipeline page listing the status of EC508 has been removed.
 It’s unknown at this time if EC508 and EC586 are still under development or whether further updates on these compounds can be expected.

 - Ahmed, G., Elger, W., Meece, F., Nair, H. B., Schneider, B., Wyrwa, R., & Nickisch, K. (2017).
 A prodrug design for improved oral absorption and reduced hepatic interaction.
 Bioorganic & Medicinal Chemistry, 25(20), 5569–5575.
 [DOI:10.1016/j.bmc.2017.08.027]